This virtual format will challenge our presenters to make a short video presentation.

 After the abstract deadline, we will send out instructions for uploading your 2-3 minute presentation to Canvas.
-All speed presentation materials must be uploaded by January 28, 2022 by 11:59pm.
+All speed presentation materials (video recording of presentation & JPEG title slide) must be uploaded by January 27, 2022 by 11:59pm.
 Presentations that go over 3 minute cut off will NOT be accepted.

 Power Point Presentation Template:

 We encourage you to use this template for your presentation.
 Remember to acknowledge any Shared Resources utilized during this research.
 When recording your speed presentation on Zoom, be sure to “share screen” and display your PowerPoint.